Ti-R/jquery.Nice-Scrollbar/README.md

 # Nice-Scrollbar
 jQuery based scrolling Bar, for PC and Smartphones (touch events).
 It is modern slim, easy to integrate, easy to use.
 Tested on Firefox/Chrome/Maxthon/iPhone/Android.
+Very light <7ko min.js and <1Ko min.css.

 # Infos
  - Get bigger when the mouse is next to it.